Judging participation in a right doesn’t change the right.

-It started with one man.
+The judging started with one man.

 That seems to be the running theme in the news, in entertainment, and even in some events that were once considered children’s activities.

-Despite my own natural born instinct to confront and argue (although I would have argued I was debating), I never imagined that honor and respect would become one of the items in the list of controversial subjects.
+Despite my own natural-born instinct to confront and argue (although I would have argued I was debating), I never imagined that honor and respect would become one of the items in the list of controversial subjects.

 It started with Colin Kaepernick taking a knee.
 It wasn’t that he took a knee (although if you are Tim Tebow that becomes an issue in and of itself).
 It was WHEN Mr. Kaepernick took his knee that became the issue.

 He took a knee during the National Anthem of the United States to protest something that he felt needed awareness.
 I respect his desire for wanting to shine the light on an issue he considers a problem.